Public opinion: History

+Public opinion in British politics

 Coffee-houses

 An institution of central importance in the development of public opinion, was the coffee-house, which became widespread throughout Europe in the mid-17th century.
 Although Charles II later tried to suppress the London coffeehouses as "places where the disaffected met, and spread scandalous reports concerning the conduct of His Majesty and his Ministers", the public flocked to them.
 For several decades following the Restoration, the Wits gathered round John Dryden at Will's Coffee House in Russell Street, Covent Garden.
 The coffee houses were great social levellers, open to all men and indifferent to social status, and as a result associated with equality and republicanism.

 More generally, coffee houses became meeting places where business could be carried on, news exchanged and The London Gazette (government announcements) read.
 Lloyd's of London had its origins in a coffeehouse run by Edward Lloyd, where underwriters of ship insurance met to do business.
 By 1739, there were 551 coffeehouses in London.
 Each attracted a particular clientele divided by occupation or attitude, such as Tories and Whigs, wits and stockjobbers, merchants and lawyers, booksellers and authors, men of fashion or the "cits" of the old city center.
 Joseph Addison wanted to have it said of him that he had "brought philosophy out of closets and libraries to dwell in clubs and assemblies, at tea tables and in coffee houses".
 According to one French visitor, Antoine François Prévost, coffeehouses, "where you have the right to read all the papers for and against the government", were the "seats of English liberty".